bencampa/ben_site/README.md

 Ben Campagna

-This is the source code for BenCampagna.com, a Jekyll-powered website.
+This is the source code for my website :)